LixiangZhao98/PointCloud-Visualization-Tool/README.md

 # Scripting
-- Copy `Asset/PointCloud-Visualization-Tool` folder in this repo to your `Asset` folder.
 - Add `RenderDataRunTime` script to an empty GameObject (you can name it whatever you like, here we call it "scriptObj").
 Assign the `particleMat` and `Vis center` in the public field.
 The visualization will always follow the `Vis center` when start.
 - Create a new script and add it to GamoObject "scriptObj".
 And we can write the C# code in it.
 The following are some examples to visualize the point cloud data.
 ### Load data from binary files and visualize